rxtan2/Learning-Similarity-Conditions/README.md

     title={Learning Similarity Conditions Without Explicit Supervision},
     booktitle={ICCV},
     year={2019} }

+# Dependencies

+1. Python 2.7
+2. Pytorch version 0.1.12

 # Download Data
 To download the Zappos dataset as well as the training, validation and test triplets:
 `python get_data.py`

 # Usage
+To train the network with the hyperparameter setttings used in the paper,

+`python main.py --name {your experiment name} --learned --num_traintriplets 200000`

+When training is done, run the following script to evaluate the trained model on the test set:

+`python main.py --test --resume runs/{your experiment name}/model_best.pth.tar`

+We trained our model on a single GTX 1080 GPU on a CentOS system.